rajwebconsulting/mp3-converter-pro-alt-button-api/README.md

 ## Use Case

-To leverage a single MP3 Converter Pro license to implement MP3 download buttons on multiple, different domains, isolating MP3 conversion and file caching to a single, primary domain (where the MP3 Converter Pro is installed) while freeing up valuable server resources on the remaining domains.
+To leverage a single MP3 Converter Pro license to implement MP3 download buttons on multiple, different domains, thereby:
+- Isolating MP3 conversion and file caching to a single, Primary Domain (where the MP3 Converter Pro is installed)
+- Freeing up valuable server resources on the remaining domains
+- Enabling the monetization of multiple domains instead of only the Primary Domain

 ## Requirements